kartikpbatman/Web_project_2025/README.md

-# University projects made with HTML, CSS, and Bootstrap
+# University project made with HTML, CSS, and Bootstrap